 BPR team member roles

 The radical change advocated by BPR required serious commitment from a company's top executives.
 BPR implementations during the mid-1990s typically used a team approach that reflected the movement's top-down management philosophy.
-Such a team might look like this:
+Such a team might look like the following:

 - Team leader.
 A senior executive who has envisioned and authorized the overall reengineering effort.
 The team leader is responsible for appointing the process owner.

 - Process owner.
 A senior-level manager in charge of a specific business process.
 The process owner is responsible for assembling a team to reengineer the process they oversee.

 - Reengineering team.
 A group that's composed of insiders whose work involves the process that is being reengineered and outsiders whose jobs aren't affected by changes in the process.
 The reengineering team is responsible for analyzing the existing process and overseeing its redesign.

 - Steering committee.
 A group of senior managers who have championed the concept of reengineering within the organization and set specific goals for improving performance.
 The steering committee, which is led by the team leader, is responsible for arbitrating disputes and helping process owners make decisions about competing priorities.

 - Reengineering czar.
 An individual who is responsible for the day-to-day coordination of all ongoing reengineering activities.
 The czar's responsibility is to be a facilitator and develop the techniques and tools the organization uses to reengineer workflow.